CSCI4100U/lab-extending-DavidHTwastaken/twitter_clone_extended/README.md

 Extended version of lab 3-4 for Mobile Devices 4100U.

-The extra feature I have chosed to implement is a search function.
+The extra feature I have chosen to implement is a search function.
 Entering search terms in the bar will filter the list of tweets.
 Tweets within the search suggestions can be still be interacted with.